matthew-chua/YummyTummy/README.md

 1. On the Landing Page, Sign In with Google to start using YummyTummy.
 <img src="ReadMeAssets/LandingPage.png"/>
-2. You will be greeted with the Dashboard where you can view your Upcoming Events and Previous Events.\n
+2. You will be greeted with the Dashboard where you can view your Upcoming Events and Previous Events.<br/>
 3. To create a new event, click "Jio Your Friends".
 <img src="ReadMeAssets/Dashboard:JoinEvent.png"/>
 4. Be sure to fill in all the Event Details before creating the event with your location (with current location or manually entering where you are currently at).